PrimeIntellect-ai/toploc/README.md

 ## Integrations

 ### vLLM
-TOPLOC is integrated with vLLM for efficient inference and validation.
+TOPLOC is integrated with vLLM for efficient inference and validation as part of this repository.
 The integration allows you to leverage vLLM's optimized inference pipeline while maintaining verification capabilities.

 ### SGLang
-We maintain a [fork of SGLang](https://github.com/PrimeIntellect-ai/sglang) that includes TOPLOC integration, enabling verifiable inference with SGLang's programming model.
+We maintain a [fork of SGLang](https://github.com/PrimeIntellect-ai/sglang) that includes TOPLOC integration, enabling verifiable inference with SGLang's framework.

 ## How to use the code